burgerdev/ocaml-addressmapper/configuration.md

     the input is passed on unchanged.
   - `constant <literal>`:
     The input is replaced with the given string literal.
+  - `equals <literal>`:
+    The input is accepted iff it is exactly equal to the given string literal.

 ### Combinations